Fish and Aquatic Life

 A spring-fed stream beginning within the city limits of Fennimore and flowing southwest to enter the mid- section of Rogers Branch.
 This stream flows entirely through firm pasture land along Highway 61.
 Gravel and rubble are the primarY bottom types.
 A modest amount of bank erosion is evident.
 The lower one mile of stream is considered to be marginal trout water.
 An annual stocking of brown trout is needed to maintain a substantial fishery, although fishing pressure is light.
 Forage fish, including white suckers, creek chubs, common shiners, and blacknose dace are common.
 Several fish kills have occurred on this stream in the past as a result of sewage pollution from the Fennimore"Sewage Treatment Plant.
 This treatmeRt plant is considered a potential future source of pollution.
 Muskrats are present in the lower portions of the stream.
 Points of access can be found along Highway 61 and at two bridge crossings.
 Sixteen dwellings adjoin the stream.

 Author Surface Water Inventory Of Wisconsin

-Gregory Branch (WBIC 964400) from mouth to farthest upstream crossing of the edge of S12 T5N R3W (1.89 miles upstream of mouth) was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Gregory Branch (WBIC 964400) from mouth to farthest upstream crossing of the edge of S12 T5N R3W (1.89 miles upstream of mouth) was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek